last update: 11-3-2010

 table with solutions (there are at least 16)

-30. double negative/violation of grammar: "We don't need none" - a very hilarious ANDY CAPP comic strip with assignments, also including a question concerning Andy's use of the double negative
+30. double negative/violation of grammar: a very hilarious comic strip with assignments, also including a question concerning the use of the double negative

 31. * tear (n.) vs. tear (v.): tricky pronunciation - words ending in -ear either rhyme with clear or with wear (or both!) - table with solutions